Solving Linear Programs with Fast Online Learning Algorithms: Fast Online Algorithms for Offline LPs

 \section{Fast Online Algorithms for Offline LPs}

-In this section, we provide two realizations of \textbf{Algorithm \ref{alg:online}} and analyze their expected gap and violation.
-We start by specifying the choice of $i_k$.
-Although stochastic input, namely sampling $i_k$ from $[n]$ randomly with replacement is a feasible option, it is somehow risky since it is very likely that some columns are not estimated in $n$ iterations.
-Therefore random permutation, or sampling without replacement from $[n]$, is a better choice for offline LP's context, and we can safely stop after $n$ iterations and ensure that all the columns are associated with an estimated primal value.
+In this section, we provide two realizations of \textbf{Algorithm \ref{alg:online}} and analyze their expected optimality gap and constraint violation.
+We start by specifying the choice of $i_k$ in \textbf{Algorithm \ref{alg:online}}.
+Although stochastic input, namely sampling $i_k$ from $[n]$ randomly with replacement is a feasible option, a problem is that, with this method, some LP columns $(c_j,\tma_j)$ might not be traversed within $\mathcal{O}(n)$ iterations, and therefore we cannot get a solution estimate for those columns.
+Therefore, random permutation, or choosing $i_k$ by sampling without replacement from $[n]$, is a better choice for offline LP's context.
+In other words, we can safely stop after $n$ iterations and ensure that all the columns are associated with their estimated primal values.

 To avoid the heavy notations from permutation, without loss of generality we assume instead of sampling $i_k$ from $[n]$, we permute the columns of the offline LP, so that we can simply let $i_k = k$ and get the same theoretical results.